-Walmart’s e-commerce chief resigns after nearly 5 years
+Walmart’s e-commerce chief to leave after nearly 5 years

 Lore also brought to the role a rich e-commerce resume as founder of Quidsi, the parent of Diapers.com, which was bought by Amazon for $500 million in 2010.

-Lore notified Walmart on Thursday of his intent to retire from his position on Jan.
+Lore notified Walmart on Thursday of his intent to leave on Jan.
 31, according to a regulatory filing.
 He will continue to serve in a consulting role as a strategic adviser to the company through September.
-After Lore retires, the U.S. business, including all aspects of U.S. retail e-commerce, will continue to report to John Furner, CEO of Walmart’s U.S. operations.
+After Lore leaves, the U.S. business, including all aspects of U.S. retail e-commerce, will continue to report to John Furner, CEO of Walmart’s U.S. operations.